Curator’s statement

 Going Out in Bairro Alto: Experience Lisbon’s vibrant nightlife in the Bairro Alto neighborhood, known for its lively bars, restaurants, and music venues.

-Azenhas do Mar (Day trip): A dramatic cliffside village with Atlantic views and a small natural swimming pool.
-Have lunch at the traditional cliffside seafood restaurant, Azenhas do Mar Restaurante, for a hyper-local experience.
+Azenhas do Mar: A dramatic cliffside village with Atlantic views and a natural ocean pool.
+Have lunch at Azenhas do Mar Restaurante for a hyper-local seafood experience.

-Ericeira (Day trip): A laid-back seaside town and world-renowned surf reserve, known for its whitewashed buildings, scenic coastline, and charming old town.
+Ericeira: A laid-back seaside town and world-renowned surf reserve, known for its whitewashed houses, rugged coastline, and charming old town.

 Places to eat & drink in Lisbon